How to Complete NASHP’s Hospital Cost Tool

 - Additional Financial Information.
 Additional information from the MCR hospital-reported financial statement is included.

-- Hospital reserves represent accumulation of hospital profits/losses.
+- Hospital reserves represent accumulation of hospital profits and losses, with related party distributions or receipts.

 - Hospital operating income is calculated from net patient revenue, less hospital operating costs (including Medicare-disallowed operating costs).

-- Hospital Net Income is the profit/loss remaining after including other income and other expense to operating income.
+- Hospital net income is the profit or loss remaining after including other income and other expense to operating income.
 Comparison to hospital operating income shows the amount of non-operating income/expense is attributed to the hospital.

-- Profit margin represents the percentage of overall profit/loss the hospital received.
+- Profit margin represents the percentage of overall profit or loss for the hospital.

-- Percentage of hospital operating costs for charity care costs.
-Calculation includes only the actual costs of charity care under the hospital’s policy.
+- Percentage of hospital operating costs for charity care costs – this calculation includes only the actual costs of charity care under the hospital’s policy.

-- Percentage of hospital operating costs for bad debt and care for the uninsured.
-Calculation includes only the costs and does not include payer discounts.
+- Percentage of hospital operating costs for bad debt and care for the uninsured – This calculation includes only the costs and does not include payer discounts.

-- Mark-up on cost is another way of expressing the CCR, by showing the percentage costs that makes up chargemaster rates.
-A mark-up of 100 percent represents break-even and any amount above represents charges in excess of costs.
+- Markup on cost is another way of expressing the CCR, by showing the percentage costs that make up chargemaster rates.
+A markup of 100 percent represents break-even and any amount above it represents charges in excess of costs.

 - Inpatient occupancy rate is calculated from the total inpatient bed days utilized compared to total bed days available.

 - Commercial payments for hospital break-even.
-Four scenarios are presented to show hospital break-even points.
-Allowance for hospital profit margins are in addition to the amounts calculated as break-even.
+Three scenarios are presented to show hospital break-even points.
+Allowance for hospital profit margins is in addition to the amounts calculated as break-even.
 The references below mirror the tool’s reporting data.

-- Commercial/Other payments required to cover Commercial/Other hospital patient costs and Government program/Charity Care/Uninsured balances.
-Required payments are reported as total dollar amount; percentage of Commercial/Other patient hospital costs covered; and conversion to a multiple of Medicare (i.e., payment stated as a percentage to apply to the Medicare rates).
+- Level 1 calculates commercial payments required to cover commercial hospital patient costs and government programs, charity care, and uninsured balances.
+Required payments are reported as total dollar amount; percentage of commercial patient hospital costs covered, and conversion to a multiple of Medicare rates (i.e., payment stated as a percentage to apply to the Medicare rates).

-- Commercial/Other payments required to cover those listed in sections a. and b., plus disallowed MCR operating costs.
-Disallowed costs are adjusted to not include professional services to individual patients, as related reimbursements are processed through other channels (RBRVS, fee schedules, etc.) Required payments are reported as total dollar amount, percentage of Commercial/Other patient hospital costs covered, and conversion to a multiple of Medicare (i.e., payment stated as a percentage to apply to the Medicare rates).
+- Level 2 calculates commercial payments required to cover those listed in Level 1, plus disallowed MCR operating costs.
+Disallowed costs are adjusted to not include physician-direct professional services to individual patients or physician private offices, as those costs are reimbursements through other channels (RBRVS, fee schedules, etc.) Required payments are reported as total dollar amount, percentage of commercial patient hospital costs covered, and conversion to a multiple of Medicare (i.e., payment stated as a percentage to apply to the Medicare rates).

-- Commercial/Other payments required to cover those listed in sections a., b., and c., plus hospital other income/expense.
-Required payments are reported as total dollar amount, percentage Commercial/Other patient hospital costs covered, and conversion to a multiple of Medicare (i.e., payment stated as a percentage to apply to the Medicare rates)
+- Level 3 calculates commercial payments required to cover those listed in Levels 1 and 2, plus hospital other income and expenses.
+Required payments are reported as total dollar amount, percentage of commercial patient hospital costs covered, and conversion to a multiple of Medicare (i.e., payment stated as a percentage to apply to the Medicare rates).

-Tab 2 Health Plan: The purpose of this tab is to serve as a resource for employee health plans to understand hospital inpatient and outpatient break-even points to utilize in managing plan costs or negotiating with third-party administrators (TPAs), insurance carriers or directly with hospitals.
+Tab 2 Health Plan: The purpose of this tab is to serve as a resource for employee health plans to better understand hospital inpatient and outpatient break-even points to utilize in managing plan costs or negotiating with third-party administrators (TPAs), insurance carriers, or directly with hospitals.
 The MCR provides the inpatient and outpatient split for Medicare patient utilization only.
-This Medicare split was applied to Medicaid, Children’s Health Insurance Program (SCHIP), and other government programs, and charity care/bad debt/uninsured patient care.
-The inpatient/outpatient split for commercial/other is calculated using the remaining inpatient/outpatient charges, applying the hospital CCR.
+This Medicare split was applied to Medicaid, a State’s Children’s Health Insurance Program (SCHIP), and other government programs, and charity care, bad debt, and uninsured patient care.
+The inpatient and outpatient split for commercial is calculated using the remaining inpatient and outpatient charges, applying the hospital CCR.

 |Financial Statement Items||Source (Medicare Cost Report)|